ARM-software/Tool-Solutions/docker/tensorflow-aarch64/examples/README.md

 It is also possible to supply a question, and context, to `answer_questions.py` directly at the command line using the flags `-t` and `-q`, for example:

 ```
-python answer_questions.py -t context.txt -q "When was the battle of Hastings?"
+python answer_questions.py -t <context> -q <question>
 ```

-where `context.txt` is the text file containing the text on which the question is based.
+where `<context>` is the text file containing the text on which the `<question>` is based.
 If no text file is provided, `answer_questions.py` will search through the SQuAD dataset for the question and, if the question can be located, use the context associated with it.

 ## MLCommons :tm: benchmarks